 Cooling towers and evaporative condensers

-Why is this required by law?
+Why this is required by law

 Registering a cooling tower or evaporative condenser